What the EU Emissions Trading System (EU ETS) means for shippers

 Unfortunately, those figures aren't certain.
 They are only estimates.
 But they are a good indication that we aren't talking about huge new charges and that the rates are expected to be broadly the same across the shipping lines.
 They only vary £6 per teu on the Asia – North Europe trade lane, £11 on Asia – Mediterranean routes and £19 on European exports to North America.

-How does the May 2025 UK-EU deal impact UK shippers?
+How does the May 2025 UK-EU deal impact UK shippers regarding ETS?

-As of May 2025, the UK and EU have announced a deal which will see their ETS schemes combined.
-We can speculate then, that the UK will join the carbon credit market of the EU and requirements for the maritime sector will mirror those already in place for the EU.
+As of May 2025, the UK and EU have announced a deal which will see their ETS schemes linked.
+This means that the UK will join the carbon credit market of the EU.
+However, there's no confirmation currently whether UK requirements for ETS will be brought in line with the EUs.
+Both are currently operating on different timelines in maritime transport.

-That means we can assume operators will have to purchase carbon credits for 100% of the emissions from journey's starting and finishing in the UK or EU.
-We can also estimate that 50% of the emissions from voyages that start or finish outside the UK or EU will be covered.
+This is different from the EU's existing requirement to purchase carbon credits for 100% of the emissions from a maritime journey's starting and finishing in the EU.
+Or, for 50% of the emissions from voyages that start or finish outside the EU.

-As most other lines make multiple calls in North Europe, when other calls are within the EU, that ship becomes liable for EU ETS charges already.
+As most container lines make multiple calls in North Europe, when other calls are within the EU, that ship becomes liable for EU ETS charges.
 Whether that is Antwerp, Rotterdam, Hamburg, or others.
 At that point, any shipper with containers on board is required to pay surcharges.
 Even if their containers' destination is London Gateway, Southampton, Felixstowe or another UK port.

 Are shipping lines going to change their routes to avoid EU ports?